fsyth/hue-controller/README.md

 # Hue Controller
 This project contains a web page the uses an `XMLHttpRequest` on your local network to send JSON data to the Hue Light.
+It does not require or use the Hue API.

 ## Set Up
 A newdeveloper URL needs to be set up on the hue bridge before it can be controlled.
 For now, this is a hard coded string, but eventually it will be automated.